acmattson3/LeafyTime/README.md

 ## Features

-- **Interactive Study Tracking**: Earn virtual plants by completing study sessions.
+- **Interactive Study Tracking**: Grow virtual plants by completing study sessions.
 Watch them grow as you reach your productivity goals.
 - **Customizable Study Sessions**: Set your study goals with precise durations, ranging from minutes to hours.
 - **3D Garden Simulation**: Create your own garden filled with a variety of plants.
 Each plant represents your productivity and grows as you stay on track.
 - **Exploration Mode**: Immerse yourself in your garden through first-person exploration.
 Experience the fruits of your focused sessions.